MikeLauer/F1-2021-Telemetry/README.md

 To make this program work, you need to enable UDP output in the telemetry options of the game.
 Choose 127.0.0.1 (default) for IP and 20777 (default) for port.

 ### Credits
-Deserializer for F1 2020 UDP Data from Tim Hanewich: https://github.com/TimHanewich/Codemasters.F1_2020
+Deserializer for F1 2020 UDP Data from [Tim Hanewich](https://github.com/TimHanewich/Codemasters.F1_2020)

 ### Code Quality Disclaimer